windmill-labs/windmilldocs/docs/advanced/3_cli/workspace-management.md

 # Workspace Management

-The CLI can be used to manage workspaces.
+Windmill CLI can be used on several workspaces from several instances.

 ## List workspaces